smunoz1988/PocketPlanner-budget-on-rails/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Gregoire Vella on Behance, who created the based design for Pocket Planner
+I would like to thank Gregoire Vella on Behance, who created the based design for the budget app

 <p align="right">(<a href="#readme-top">back to top</a>)</p>